callstackincubator/rock/templates/README.md

 ## Templates

-This folder contains templates for the `create-rnef-app` CLI.
+This folder contains templates for the `create-rock` CLI.
 It is not intended to be used within the monorepo.

 Each template is a separate directory with a `package.json` file.